Lacosam (Lacosamide)

 Used For

-controlling epilepsy and seizures
+Control of epilepsy and seizures

 How Taken

-oral tablets taken twice daily
+Oral tablets, taken twice daily

 What Is Lacosam Used For?